Olena1788/first-project/README.md

 **Learn more page**

 This page will provide more information about the club and will allow the user to see the benefits of joining the club.
-This user will see the value of signing up for the club's meetups.
+The user will see the value of signing up for the club's meetups.

 ![Learn more](documentation/testing/learnmore-page.png)